platformsh/platformsh-docs/sites/friday/src/get-started/stacks/laravel/crons.md

 title: "Cron Jobs"
 weight: -105
 description: |
-    Understand how to configure Symfony cron jobs.
+    Understand how to configure Laravel cron jobs.
 ---

 Cron jobs allow you to run scheduled tasks at specified times or intervals.